MicrosoftDocs/minecraft-creator/creator/Documents/IntroductionToStructureBlocks.md

 - You can import multiple different structures into a world with the Import button.

-- The structure will be saved to the world once it is loaded into it by clicking the ‘Load’ button.
+- The structure will be saved to the world once it is loaded into it by clicking the 'Load' button.

 - You can only import structures to a world if you are the host of the world.
-If you are a guest in someone else’s world, the import will fail.
+If you are a guest in someone else's world, the import will fail.

 ## Corner Mode